Prince Harry & Meghan Markle Allegedly Texted Her Dad About Not Talking To The Press

 “I can’t say whether I’m going to be invited, you know, I can’t say if Meghan is going to say, ‘Okay, enough is enough and, yes, I want my family back in my life,’” Thomas told the Express.

-Thus far, a reunion between Thomas and Meghan has not yet been publicized.
+Thus far, a reunion between Thomas and Meghan has not yet been publicised.

 Advertisement